microsoft/AL-Go/Scenarios/SelfHostedGitHubRunner.md

 1. Select **Review and Create** and then review the deployment and choose **Create**.
 1. Wait for the Azure VM creation to finalize, navigate back to see that the Runners have been registered and are ready to use.
 ![Runners](https://github.com/microsoft/AL-Go/assets/10775043/ba90e239-a8ee-4297-8bed-a30e3fc3db8a)

+## Allow your repository access to your runners
 1. On the list of Runners on GitHub, choose the runner group **Default** and allow public repositories if your repository is public.
 ![public](https://github.com/microsoft/AL-Go/assets/10775043/9bdd01ab-ac67-44bf-bfd1-af5c5ec91364)
 1. Now navigate to your project settings file (.AL-Go/settings.json) and set **gitHubRunner** to **self-hosted**.